indra-ehep/KinFit_Skim/CBA_Skim/README.md

   - *input* : The list of skim files with full path.
   - *weightUL* : The scale factor (SF) and efficiency files for UL campaign.
   - *weight* : The scale factor (SF) and efficiency files for Legacy Rereco (OLD).
-  - *scripts* : Some utility scripts, useful in postprocessing the output files.
+  - *scripts* : Some utility scripts, useful in post-processing the output files.
-  - *codes* : C++ code snippets, mostly useful in postprocessing.
+  - *codes* : C++ code snippets, mostly useful in post-processing.
   - *syst* : The final results with systematics is stored here in latex format.

 ### Processing flow